 We will create key pairs.
 We may ask yourself why pair.
-Isn’t 1 key enough.
+Isn’t 1 key enough?
 In Asymmetric cryptography key pairs where each if different is used to complete each other.
-One key is named public which is known by public.
-One key is named private and only known by owner.
+One key is named public which is known by the public.
+One key is named private and only known by the owner.

 $ ssh-keygen -t rsa

 Generating public/private rsa key pair.

 Enter file in which to save the key (/root/.ssh/id_rsa):